-- Tow the watercraft slowly; water may enter the air intake and flood the engine compartment if the watercraft is towed too fast. - Tow the watercraft using the rope hole 1 only. - The bow must be kept up out of the water during towing to prevent water from entering the engine compartment.
+- Tow the watercraft at 5 mph (8 km/h) or less, otherwise water could enter the engine through the exhaust passages or through the air intake and flood the engine compartment if it is towed too fast. - Tow the watercraft using the rope hole 1 only. - The bow must be kept up out of the water during towing to prevent water from entering the engine compartment.